 - Singapore – Hong Kong (First) – Bangkok (First) – Brisbane (Business)

-Adding the extra flight to Hong Kong was only an extra 5,000 points per person, and we had two first class flights replacing a single business class flight.
+Adding the extra flight to Hong Kong was only an extra 5,000 points per person, and we had two First Class flights replacing a single business class flight.
 Why not?

-For two people, this entire flight cost 70,000 points + USD$100, and I bought those points for AU$1,446.
+For two people, this entire flight cost 70,000 points + US$100, and I bought those points for AU$1,446.

 When you first buy miles there is a chance that you might have the transaction blocked or ‘on hold’ until they verify your account.
 The email I received said: ‘Please note that because your account is new, a member of our corporate security team may contact you to verify the order.’
 A quick email fixed the problem.

-With this disruption during my first United points purchase I accidentally purchased the wrong number of miles — only enough for myself and not for my wife.
-Whoops.
+With this disruption during my first United points purchase, I accidentally purchased the wrong number of miles — only enough for myself and not for my wife—whoops.

 Unfortunately, the program had ended and there was no more discount.
 I emailed United Airlines ([email protected]) and explained that I meant to buy 80,000 miles instead of 40,000 (total) and that I’d like to take advantage of the discount because they blocked my transaction.
-No problems here, they let me make another purchase as an honoured the discount.
+No problems here—they let me make another purchase as an honoured the discount.